Houston's Line of Duty Firefighters

 Tanner and his family received an incredible amount of unwavering support from the nurses and staff at the HCA Houston Healthcare North Cypress Hospital as well as his colleagues from the Houston Fire Department, who continue to be there for his family.

 Lexi Kathleen Reed; Tanner’s daughter was everything to him.
 She has his energy for life and just enough of his orneriness to run the world one day!
-While Tanner loved the hustle of all the calls and the adrenaline each one brought from the Houston city firefighter life, he missed the space and quietness of the pastures back home in Bluff Dale, Texas and often took Lexi there to ensure she knew the value of country life.
+While Tanner loved the hustle of all the calls and the adrenaline each one brought from the Houston Firefighter life, he missed the space and quietness of the pastures back home in Bluff Dale, Texas and often took Lexi there to ensure she knew the value of country life.
 He taught her to fish, hunt, and run the fields just as he did as a child.
 He taught her life lessons that she will carry with her always.
 Those we love don’t go away, they walk beside us every day; unseen, unheard but always near, still loved, still missed, and very dear.
 Tanner will never leave her side.

 Written by Hilary Stephans (Sister) and Firefighter John Rarden